juliemr/bigbuffer/README.md

 `node start.js`

-Navigate to `localhost:8000`
+Navigate to `localhost:9005`

+Refresh a couple times.

-Notice that it hangs.
+Notice that it hangs after 2 refreshes.

-Notice that if you uncomment the section reading `stdout`, navigating to localhost:8000 works.
-Otherwise, it hangs.
+Notice that if you uncomment the section reading `stdout`, it never hangs.